Nicolas Aquilino

 Nicolas Aquilino (born January 4, 1953) is a retired Filipino light-middleweight boxer.
 He won bronze medals at the 1970 and 1974 Asian Games and competed at the 1972 Olympics, where he was eliminated in the first bout.

 1972 Olympic results

-Below is the record of Nicolas Aquilino, a Filipinio light middleweight boxer who competed at the 1972 Munich Olympics:
+Below is the record of Nicolas Aquilino, a Filipino light middleweight boxer who competed at the 1972 Munich Olympics: